andRefresh/raspberry_vibed/README.md

 --prefix=$INSTALL_DIR --openssldir=$INSTALL_DIR/openssl \
 --cross-compile-prefix=arm-linux-gnueabihf-
 ```
 *Note*: look at the cross compile prefix variabile.
-I will append `gcc` automatically.
+It will append `gcc` automatically.
 It must use the same compiler used for the ldc runtime.

 Then finally: